-During our checkout usability study and our upcoming m-commerce study the vast majority of the test subjects had trouble understanding various form field labels.
+During both our checkout- and mobile e-commerce usability studies the vast majority of the test subjects had trouble understanding various form field labels.
 This of course turned out to be critical in some cases when a subject was unable to make sense of a label for a required field, making it impossible for her to complete the purchase.
 In less severe instances the outcome was invalid data input – in some cases intentional (the subject simply filled the field with “N/A” or alike and hoped it would pass validation) but most often unintentional (due to misinterpretation of the label).

 We observed that on sites without additional descriptions to the form field labels, the test subjects who were confused by a label essentially were left with one of four (less than ideal) courses of action: guessing / trial and error, visiting the help section, calling customer support, or abandoning the purchase.